shivam091/shivam091.github.io/_posts/2025-07-03-css-grid-fundamentals.md

 {% endhighlight %}
 {% endcodeblock %}

-More than four items will exceed the 2×2 grid and cause new rows to be automatically created (implicitly).
+Since we didn’t define any `grid-template-rows`, the grid auto-creates rows to fit overflow items — these are **implicit rows**.

-You can style the **implicit tracks** using:
+You can style the **implicit rows** using:

 {% codeblock %}
 {% highlight css linenos %}
 .grid {
   grid-auto-rows: 100px; /* Sets height for implicit rows */
-  grid-auto-columns: 200px; /* Sets width for implicit columns (if needed) */ }
+}
 {% endhighlight %}
 {% endcodeblock %}

+{% alert type:"accent" dismissible:false markdown:true %}
+You don’t need `grid-auto-columns` unless your content triggers implicit columns — which is rare unless you're placing items manually in new columns or using custom placement.
+{% endalert %}

 ## Responsive Techniques

 ### Understanding `fr` (Fractional Units)

 The `fr` unit is a flexible length unit that allows us to create responsive grids.
 It distributes available space in a grid container proportionally.
-In the example above, `1fr` means each column will take up an equal share of the available space.

 {% codeblock %}
 {% highlight css linenos %}